Stand (Poison song)

 "Stand" is a song by American band Poison, written by Richie Kotzen prior to joining the band.
-It was the first single from their 1993 album Native Tongue.
+It was the first single from their fourth album, Native Tongue (1993), released in January 1993 by Capitol.
 The song reached number 15 on the US Billboard Album Rock Tracks chart, number 35 on the Billboard Top 40 Mainstream chart, and number 50 on the Billboard Hot 100.
 The song also charted at number 25 on the UK Singles Chart and number 15 in Canada.

 Background

 The album version of "Stand" includes the Los Angeles First A.M.E.
 Church choir on backing vocals.
 The single's B-side, "Whip Comes Down", has not been included on any Poison album to date.
 An acoustic version of the song appears as a bonus track on the Japanese release of Richie Kotzen's Acoustic Cuts.
 It features the original lyrics, which include an additional verse.